 The Institute of Buddhist Studies began in 1949 as a study center at the Berkeley Buddhist Temple, an affiliate of the Buddhist Churches of America.
 For more than 70 years, we’ve been providing Buddhist education in Berkeley!

 Our roots to the BCA remain strong; but we have other connections to Theravada and insight meditation groups in the wider San Francisco Bay Area, as well the North American Sōtō Zen Buddhist community.
 IBS also has exchange programs and partnerships with universities in Japan and Taiwan.

-Since 1985, we have been an affiliate of the Graduate Theological Union, a multi-faith consortium of seminaries and graduate programs.
+Since 1985, we have been an affiliate of the Graduate Theological Union, a multi-faith consortium of seminaries and graduate programs, and we are now a full member school.
 Through this affiliation, our students have access to the wide range of resources available at the GTU as well as library and cross-registration opportunities at the University of California, Berkeley.

 Professional Faculty, Excellent Scholarship